gthiveux/sec-smtp/README.md

 * **connectionPort** is the port of the adapter where data will be received and returned.
 * **managerHost** is where the SEC is running.
 * **managerPort** is the port where the SEC is listening for ping registrations.
-* **pingFrequency** is the frequency in which the manager will be pinged (at least three times smaller than what's configured in the manager).
+* **pingFrequency** is the frequency in which the manager will be pinged (at least three times shorter than what's configured in the manager).

-The **SMTP.config** file should look like this:
+The **SMTP.config** file should look like this :

     #SMTP Configuration
     mail.smtp.auth=true